maniksarker25/gift-shop-client/README.md

 ## Features

+- There is two role (manager and seller)
 - implement secure login system

+## Manager

-- User can create gift product
+- Manager can create gift product
-- User can see all gift product and filter search
+- Manager can see all gift product and filter search
-- User can sale products
-- User can delete and bulk delete product
+- Manager can delete and bulk delete product
+- Manager can make duplicate product with some changes
-- User can see sale history and filter based on daily,weekly,monthly,yearly
+- Manager can see sale history and filter based on daily,weekly,monthly,yearly

+## Seller

+- Seller can sell product
+- Seller can see sell history and filter based on daily,weekly,monthly,yearly
+- Seller can download sell invoice as a pdf